CadQuery/cadquery/doc/extending.rst

    * :py:meth:`cadquery.Workplane.plane` provides a reference to the workplane, which allows you to convert between workplane coordinates and global coordinates:
      * :py:meth:`cadquery.occ_impl.geom.Plane.toWorldCoords` will convert local coordinates to global ones
-     * :py:meth:`cadquery.occ_impl.geom.Plane.toLocalCoords` will convet from global coordinates to local coordinates
+     * :py:meth:`cadquery.occ_impl.geom.Plane.toLocalCoords` will convert from global coordinates to local coordinates

 Coordinate Systems
 -----------------------